ReasoningBank: Scaling Agent Self-Evolving with Reasoning Memory: Introduction

 \section{Introduction}

-The rapid advancement of large language models (LLMs) has significantly accelerated the development of LLM agents~\citep{wang2024survey, liu2025advances}, which are crucial for tackling complex real-world tasks that require multi-step interactions with environments, including web browsing~\citep{gur2024a} and computer use~\citep{yang2024sweagent, xie2024osworld}.
-As these agents are increasingly deployed in persistent, long-running roles, they naturally encounter a continuous stream of tasks throughout their lifetime.
-However, they largely fail to learn from their accumulated experience across tasks.
-By approaching each task in isolation, they are doomed to repeat past errors~\citep{yin2025learning}, discard valuable insights from related problems, and lack self-evolving capabilities that make the agent system more capable over time~\citep{gao2025survey}.
-This highlights the necessity of building memory-aware agent systems that could learn from their past experiences~\citep{zhang2024survey}.
+The rapid advancement of large language models (LLMs) has significantly accelerated the development of interactive LLM agents~\citep{wang2024survey, liu2025advances}, which are crucial in tackling complex real-world tasks that require multi-turn interactions with environments.
+These agents have demonstrated great potential across diverse scenarios, including web browsing~\citep{gur2024a}, computer use~\citep{yang2024sweagent, xie2024osworld}, and scientific discovery~\citep{ghafarollahi2025sciagents}.
+As these agents are increasingly deployed in persistent, long-running roles, they naturally encounter a continuous stream of tasks and interactions.
+However, a critical limitation persists: they largely fail to learn from this accumulated experience.
+By approaching each new task in isolation, they are doomed to (i) repeat similar errors observed in the past~\citep{yin2025learning}, (ii) discard valuable insights gained from related problems, and, most importantly, (iii) lack self-evolving capabilities that make the agent system more capable over time~\citep{gao2025survey}.
+This phenomenon highlights the necessity of building memory-aware agent systems that could learn from their past experiences~\citep{zhang2024survey}.

-Recent efforts on agent memory have primarily focused on storing past interactions for reuse~\citep{ tang2025agent, chen2025swe, sun2025seagent}.
-While useful, these approaches are often limited to leveraging raw trajectories~\citep{zheng2024synapse, kagaya2024rap, kong2025mapagent} or common, successful routines (i.e., workflows, procedures)~\citep{wang2025agent, fang2025memp}.
-These approaches suffer from two fundamental drawbacks.
+Recent efforts on agent memory~\citep{huang2026rethinkingmemorymechanismsfoundation} have primarily focused on storing past interactions for reuse~\citep{zhao2024expel, tang2025agent, chen2025swe, sun2025seagent}.
+However, these approaches are often limited to leveraging raw trajectories~\citep{zheng2024synapse, kagaya2024rap, kong2025mapagent} or successful routines (i.e., workflows, procedures)~\citep{wang2025agent, fang2025memp}.
+They suffer from two fundamental drawbacks.
 First, they lack the ability to distill higher-level, transferable reasoning patterns.
 Second, by over-emphasizing successful experiences, they leave the valuable lessons from an agent's own failures largely underexplored~\citep{zhang2024context}.
 Consequently, existing memory designs often remain limited to passive record-keeping rather than providing actionable, generalizable guidance for future decisions.

 To bridge this gap, we propose \textbf{\ours{}}, a novel memory framework for agent systems. \ours{} distills and organizes memory items from \textit{both successful and failed experiences} judged by the agent itself without ground-truth labels.
 As shown in Figure~\ref{fig: intro}, it captures not only effective strategies from successes but also crucial preventative lessons from failures, abstracting them into a collection of actionable principles.
 This process operates in a closed loop: when facing a new task, the agent retrieves relevant memories from \ours{} to guide its actions.
 Afterward, the new experience is analyzed, distilled, and consolidated back into the \ours{}, allowing the agent to continuously evolve and improve its strategic capabilities.